 Vendor terms contracts

-A A seller. terms An agreement that the law will enforce. is a way to buy property, where the buyer pays the purchase price to the seller in instalments, rather than using a home loan to pay the seller the full purchase price at settlement.
+A vendor terms contract is a way to buy property, where the buyer pays the purchase price to the seller in instalments, rather than using a home loan to pay the seller the full purchase price at settlement.
 The contract of sale to buy the property should state that the contract is a vendor terms contract.

 Under a vendor terms contract, the title to the property remains in the seller’s name until the full purchase price is paid.
 Usually, the buyer lives in the property while they are paying off the purchase price.